 About

-Shelley is also a teacher and is passionate, about embedding Aboriginal and Torres Strait Islander History and culture into classrooms and the national curriculum.
-She consults and works closely with school’s, teaching and upskilling staff and leadership, in Aboriginal History and Culture.
-Shelley hosts workshops in Aboriginal history, culture and art within primary and secondary school classrooms around Australia
+Shelley is also a teacher and is passionate, about embedding First Nations histories and cultures into our classrooms and the national curriculum.
+She consults and works closely with schools, networks, staff and leadership, supporting them in delivering First Nations histories, perspectives and cultures to their students in a culturally safe manner.
+Shelley writes National curriculum aligned teaching resources, that give teachers a starting point and the support needed to feel confident, in the classroom.
+Shelley hosts workshops in First Nations history, perspectives, cultures and art within primary and secondary school classrooms around Australia.
+She was a finalist in the NAIDOC Education Award in 2024.

-To enquire about availability of Shelley for your next event or school planning day, click below.
+To enquire about availability of Shelley to host or facilitate your next event or school planning day, click below.

 Shelley-Ware-Logo-Circles-Only.png